-701.03.4 Working Test Completion
+701.03.5 Working Test Completion

-Newly hired and promoted employees shall be granted a one (1) step increase upon successful completion of their twelve (12) month working test period.
+Newly hired employees shall be granted a one (1) step increase upon successful completion of their twelve (12) month working test period.
+Performance evaluations will be completed by the employee's Department Manager at intervals of 3, 6, 9 & 12 months.
 Any increases granted thereafter shall be through annual appropriations approved by the City Council.
 A completed performance evaluation and a written recommendation from the Department Manager is required to move an employee from working test to career status.